kitnato/neverquest/src/data/manual.md

 Engage and fight monsters.
 Every wilderness stage has a randomly-generated name and contains a certain amount of monsters whose power is determined by the stage and current progress.

-The stage is considered completed when the progress is at its maximum after having killed all the monsters.
+The stage is considered completed when the progress is at its maximum, which is after having killed all the monsters.
 At this point, all [loot](#looting) can be collected and the character can travel to the [caravan](#caravan).

 ### Monster